Patrice Noukeu

-Patrice Noukeu (born November 22, 1982) is a Cameroonian footballer who currently manages Cameroonian Top division side Canon Yaoundé.

-Noukeu has spent the majority of his professional career playing in Belgium teams, with spells in Greece and Azerbaijan for Skoda Xanthi F.C. and Kəpəz.
+Patrice Noukeu (born 22 November 1982) is a Cameroonian footballer who currently manages Cameroonian top division side Canon Yaoundé.
+He spent the majority of his professional career playing for Belgian teams, with spells in Greece and Azerbaijan for Skoda Xanthi and Kəpəz.

 Managerial career

-On 12 May 2025, Noukeu was appointed manager of Canon Yaoundé, a Cameroonian top division side.
-This is his first management job after a fairly short journeyman career in playing.
+On 12 May 2025, Noukeu was appointed manager of Canon Yaoundé, a team in Cameroon's top division, MTE Elite One.
+This is his first management job since retiring from his playing career.